 Thomas Wilson Boyde Jr. became the city’s first Africa-American architect and is recognized for his work on the Strathallan Hotel, Rundel Public Library, and Monroe Community Hospital.
 He is also one of the first African-Americans in the nation to open his own architectural firm.
 A collection of Boyde’s designs and tools are on display at the Rochester Museum and Science Center.

 Built in 1904, the landmark French Renaissance-style Hotel at the Lafayette was designed by Louise Blanchard Bethune, the first American female architect.

 Hamlet Scrantom was the first Rochesterville settler who built his log cabin where the Powers Building stands today at State & Main—the Four Corners.
 His grandson, Elbert Henry Scrantom, would become co-founder of Scrantom & Wetmore Booksellers & Stationers (more commonly referred to in my childhood as Scrantom’s).
 Their first location was in the Powers Building.

-The Adams-Ryan house in Ogden has the oldest intact barroom on the Erie Canal.
-Fun fact, The Nicholses, in 1972, refinished every piece in the bed and breakfast’s four bedrooms and added a “new” main entrance, salvaged from Nathaniel Rochester’s former house.
+The Adams-Ryan house in Ogden, constructed in 1825 to support canal business, has the oldest intact barroom on the Erie Canal.
+By 1853, it was also serving as the local ticket office for the Rochester, Lockport and Niagara Falls Railroad.
+In 1972, new owners refinished every piece in the bed and breakfast’s four bedrooms and added a “new” main entrance, salvaged from Nathaniel Rochester’s former house.